fizzo999/reading-notes/session02Read02.md

 you’re always writing your code.

 Another nice feature is being able to write your HTML and CSS more efficiently.
-There is a kind of ** shorthand language called Emmet ** that can help.
+There is a kind of shorthand language called Emmet that can help.
 Emmet will speed up your code writing faster than you can imagine.
 Some text editors come with Emmet built right in, or Emmet can be added by the means of an extension.

-Another feature you should definitely look into is called ** syntax highlighting **.
+Another feature you should definitely look into is called syntax highlighting.
 Syntax highlighting is a feature that takes the text you type, and makes it more noticeable by colorizing the text.
 Attributes are a different color than elements.
 And elements are a different color than copy.
 This makes it so much easier when you’re looking for an